plgagne/Game-Boy-Essentials/website/drafts/template.md

 ## Filename

-If you provide a filename, the system will use that instead of the incrementing system for that one particular image.
+If you provide a filename without the extension, the system will use that instead of the incrementing system for that one particular image.

+{% include figure.html filename="template_image" type="" class="" figcaption="" %}

 ## Links